mindthegab/community/.github/ISSUE_TEMPLATE/Standards-Project-Contribution.md

 ## Describing The Contribution

-This section contains information to be provided by the original to give it the best chances to be approve stage.
+This section contains information to be provided by the original to give it the best chances to be approved.
 They largely mirror the requirements described in the [incubation checklist](/docs/governance/software-projects/stages/incubating/#incubating-lifecycle-checklist).
 Please fill below as appropriate:

 ### Proposed Project Metadata
 - Name: `enter here proposed standard name`